microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_updateManagement/_index.md

 description: >
 ---

-## Deploy Update Management on Azure Arc enabled servers
+## Enable Update Management on Azure Arc enabled servers

 The scenario will show you how to onboard Azure Arc enabled servers to [Update Management](https://docs.microsoft.com/en-us/azure/automation/update-management/overview), so that you can manage operating system updates for your Azure Arc enabled servers running Windows or Linux.